devdanlevy2/gradebook_day_2/readme.md

      I ended up spending about 12 hours on the project and didn't complete the assignment.
 I got side-tracked on routing and authentication problems involving the radio button and ended up running out of time.
 I feel like I could have benefitted from doing a review of the lessons before I dove head first into the assignment.
+Also i realize that I did a terrible job with committing.
+I got so into the flow of work that I forgot to commit at several points.